Sarah Featherstone - Director of Operations, AMBS

 “I arrived during workshops and I surprised a couple of academics from Manchester (who didn't expect to see me on a Sunday in Dubai).
 I went to Abu Dhabi with Xavier Duran (MBA Programmes Director) for his masterclass and met prospective students and some of our alumni, thanking them for what they do for the University and the Centre.
 This is the richness of the personal visit.
 It's amazing to meet the team here in Manchester and spend time with our alumni and student communities, it's what it's all about.

-“Each centre has its own personality but also a very strong common commitment and loyalty to the University of Manchester.
+“Each location has its own personality but also a very strong common commitment and loyalty to the University of Manchester.
 It's always wonderful to come to different parts of the world and walk into a building where you instantly know you are connected to The University of Manchester and feel at home.
 There’s a shared commitment to bringing the very best students onto our programmes and then look after those students through the learning journey.
 The alumni community is a huge strength of each centre and they all have such a vibrant and engaged alumni community.
 It makes you realise how much our alumni give back when you hear about their contributions to the centres and we really value the work they're doing in the regions.